The Eisenhower Matrix is a task prioritization technique that could be the answer to your overloaded to-do list and notification nightmares.

 If you collaborate closely with someone, like an assistant or a spouse (depending if it’s a work or home to-do list), add them to the board so you can assign them some of those tasks.

-If you want to keep this board to yourself, use the copy card function to move them to another board where you are collaborating with others.
+If you want to keep this board to yourself, use the copy card function to move those delegated tasks to another board where you are collaborating with others.

 Part of the anxiety of having multiple tasks is not being able to see them all in one place.
 If you’re in your email and you see something you need to answer but don’t have the time, use Trello’s email-to-board feature to forward this automatically to the Incoming list.
 After a few of these pile up, you know it’s time to triage those cards into their Eisenhower categories.